open-bracket-space-close-bracket/python-midterm/README.md

 What hours will you be available to communicate?

-Mon-Fri 9 a.m. -6 p.m.
+Mon-Fri 9 a.m. - 6 p.m.

-- Dwight: Available anytime on slack
+- Dwight: Available anytime on Slack from 9 - 6
-- Lauren: Available anytime on slack
+- Lauren: Available anytime on Slack from 9 - 6
-- Thomas: Available anytime on slack
+- Thomas: Available anytime on Slack from 9 - 6
-- James: Available anytime on slack
+- James: Available anytime on Slack from 9 - 6
-- Matt: Available anytime on slack
+- Matt: Available anytime on Slack from 9 - 6

+- Expect to respond within 30 minutes maximum.
+We will tell the group if any one of us needs additional time away from the project.

 What platforms will you use to communicate (ie. Slack, phone …)?

-Slack and Remo
+- Slack, Remo, and Zoom as necessary

 How often will you take breaks?

-15 minute break every 1 hour 30 minutes, but this can be flexible Break as needed
+- 15 minute break every 1 hour 30 minutes, but this can be flexible: break as needed
+- Flexible lunch hour at noon - 1 PM

 What is your plan if you start to fall behind?

-Regroup and reassess features, possibly narrow scope
+- Regroup and reassess features, possibly narrow scope

 How will you communicate after hours and on the weekend?

-Slack, as needed
+- Slack, as needed

 What is your strategy for ensuring everyone’s voice is heard?

-Daily stand ups
+- Daily stand ups
-Check-ins
+- Check-ins
-End day Wrap up
+- End day Wrap up
-Be sure to ask questions
+- Be sure to ask questions
-Voice concerns
+- Voice concerns (did everybody talk?)
-Group consensus
+- Group consensus

 How will you ensure that you are creating a safe environment where everyone feels comfortable speaking up?

-Be mindful of others when communicating
+- Be mindful of others when communicating
-Listen
+- Listen
-Stand up for others
+- Stand up for others
-If we experience frustration with a task, take a break
+- If we experience frustration with a task, take a break

 ## Work Plan

 Explain your work plan to track whether everyone is contributing equally to all parts of the project, and that each person is working on “meaty” problems.
 This should prevent “lone wolf” efforts and “siloed” efforts.

-Pair-programming
+- Pair-programming, solo as needed
-Document times of who is working on what during stand up Use GitHub organization
+- Document times of who is working on what during stand up
+- Use GitHub Projects organization

 NOTE: While researching and experimentation is always encouraged, writing and/or committing code to the project on your own during non-working hours or over the weekend is never acceptable.
 This puts the entire project at risk.
 Be explicit in calling out your work hours and the distribution of tasks.